swift-libp2p/swift-libp2p-core/README.md

 import LibP2PCore

-// You now have access to thing like PeerID, Multiaddr, Connections, Swift-NIO, etc...
+// You now have access to core components like PeerID, Multiaddr, Connections, Swift-NIO, etc...

 ```